awaseem2/gpm-library-converter/README.md

 2. Navigate to the [Spotify Developers Dashboard](https://developer.spotify.com/dashboard/applications)
     - click `Create an App`
     - Provide a name and description, and check the boxes
-    - Go to Edit Settings, and add `https://www.spotify.com/us/` under redirect URI
+    - Go to Edit Settings, add `https://www.spotify.com/us/` under redirect URI, and click save
     - click `Show Client Secret`

 3. Set your environment variables.
 On the Spotify app page, you will see a Client ID hash and a Client Secret hash.